Legal Translation Dubai — MOJ License #701

 Do you translate documents from foreign embassies?

 Yes.
 Embassy-issued documents use diplomatic and consular terminology distinct from standard legal Arabic.
-We also coordinate attestation for documents heading to foreign embassies — for Hague Convention countries, an apostille replaces the embassy legalization step.
+We also coordinate attestation for documents heading to foreign embassies.
+For Hague Convention countries, the home-country foreign-ministry step is replaced by an apostille — but for UAE-bound documents the UAE is not a Hague member, so UAE Embassy attestation and UAE MOFA attestation are still required after the apostille.

 Can you handle urgent court deadlines?